Tyramine is a substance found naturally in some foods. It's especially found in aged and fermented foods, such as:

 - Have you been exposed to other common headache triggers, such as a change in altitude, change in temperature, strong smells, bright lights, loud noises, changes in sleep habits, or unusual stress?

-It's worth remembering that headaches may not begin for 24 hours after you eat certain trigger foods.
-As a result, including the foods you've eaten during the past day or two may help you learn if tyramine could be linked to your migraines.
+Remember, headaches may not start for 24 hours after you eat certain trigger foods.
+That’s why including the foods you've eaten during the past day or two may help you figure out if tyramine is part of the problem.